-When foraying into the job market, a strategically planned and well-crafted resume is the most powerful marketing weapon in an applicant’s arsenal.
+When foraying into the job market, a strategically planned and well-crafted professional resume is the most powerful marketing weapon in an applicant’s arsenal.
 Awareness about this fact is the first correct step towards a job meant for you.

 Despite a wide array of specialised skills under their belt, many engineers tend to pitch and sell themselves short.
 Not only that, an engineering resume is slightly difficult to pull off as engineering jobs are technical in nature, and people screening these resumes are usually from non-technical backgrounds, due to which a levelling ground needs to be created.